 Little known and often misunderstood outside Japan, Hakkoryu is a Jujutsu system which uses the body’s Keiraku (meridian system) to create varying amounts of pain to control an attacker without necessarily causing serious injury.
 Japanese and traditional Oriental medicine teaches that “Ki”, one of the non-physical aspects of life, flows through Keiraku in the body.
 Certain Tsubo (special points) along the Keiraku are sensitive to touching or striking and cause sharp distracting pain, but do not necessarily damage bones, joints, or other body tissue.
 These are the focal points of Hakkoryu techniques that a trained exponent uses to distract, dispatch, or arrest an attacker.
 Because of the non-injurious potential of these techniques, Hakkoryu is said to be humanitarian in nature.

 The primary means of instruction in Hakkoryu is through Kata (choreographed combat sequences) in which the principles of Shodai Soke’s system are introduced.
 A thorough grounding in Omote (surface techniques) is required of all ryu disciples.
 There are four basic Kata: Shodan (first degree), Nidan (second degree), Sandan (third degree), and Yondan (fourth degree), which also correspond with the black belt level a disciple holds.
-There are no higher Dan ranks awarded in Hakkoryu, other than a Godan (fifth degree) which may be awarded in special cases only.
+There are no higher Dan ranks regularly awarded in Hakkoryu, other than a Godan (fifth degree) which may be awarded in special cases, or higher degrees at the discretion of the Soke only.
 Each Kata contains numerous Kihon Waza (basic techniques) which must be mastered and thoroughly understood.
 These Kata embody the wisdom and experience of Shodai Soke and are to be handed down as they are, without change to the core principles, to successive generations.
 Mastering the Omote is not to be rushed, for inevitably the resulting damage will make itself evident.
 The essence of Hakkoryu techniques will remain elusive to those who have not undergone prolonged study of the basics under a certified Shihan.

 Most Hakkoryu classes are taught one-on-one, Shihan to Deshi.
 The old concept that it is preferable to train a few hand-selected students well rather than many anonymous students not so well continues.
 This traditional master-to-disciple relationship allows the Shihan to make immediate comment or correction on a disciple’s technique.
 In this manner, a disciple can learn rapidly and can better come to understand the many subtleties of Hakkoryu techniques and approaches.
 It not only guarantees a high quality of excellence in its exponents, but this method also limits the number of disciples a Shihan can capably and comfortably teach.
 In Hakkoryu, it’s the quality of disciples not the quantity that matters.
 Because a ryu’s reputation depends on the character and abilities of its exponents, Nidai Soke clearly realizes that any compromise of this method could lead to the ryu’s decline.
 There is little flexibility on this point.